Q: May I return to stock at any time with xHP? A:

 Q: How do I check if my vehicle is supported?
 A:

-Get in touch with your VIN and we can check for compatibility.
+Please check using the compatibility tool above, or if you are not sure get in touch with your VIN and we can check for compatibility.

-Q: DO I need to do anything differently once you have flashed the Gearbox?
+Q: Do I need to do anything differently once you have flashed the Gearbox?
 A:

 The TCU will need to re-learn your driving characteristics, the best way to do this is for the vehicle to be driven as if around town for the first 50 miles, coasting as much as possible.
 Then a further 50 miles very steady, with no hard acceleration or braking.
 Then you can build up speed.
 The gearbox will take 2 - 3 weeks to learn your driving characteristics.